clragon/notified_preferences/README.md

 ### Manual notifiers

-If you do not want to use the `NotifiedPreferences`, you can instantiate your `PreferenceNotifier`s manually:
+If you do not want to use `NotifiedPreferences`, you can instantiate your `PreferenceNotifier`s manually:

 ```dart
 final myNotifier = PreferenceNotifier<T>(